 One sweet spot appears to be Etihad Guest redemptions for short-haul Virgin flights…

 With Etihad miles, redeeming for any Virgin flight under 1,250 miles in length is the same price.
 So longer flights in this range are excellent value.
 Routes include SYD-CNS, as well as Sydney-Queenstown, Brisbane-Port Vila & Melbourne-Hamilton Island.
 Booking a MEL-PER flight in “the business” is also great value.

 Virgin’s Velocity program can also provide good value, but it depends on how you plan to spend your points.
-If you’re after a free flight or an upgrade, then transferring to a frequent flyer program makes a lot of sense.
+If you’re after a free flight or an upgrade to Business class, then transferring to a frequent flyer program makes a lot of sense.
 But if you prefer to cash in your Flybuys points for gift vouchers or products, redeeming directly through Flybuys is a better option.